mdimacusa/lending-application/README.md

 - Dashboard : Show all important data and shows here the list of the borrowers who will due in 5 days
 - Borrow : The client can borrow fund from the company and it requires some agreement files
 - Deposit Fund : The admin can deposit fund and shows here the Credit fund
-- Payment :Can process loan, it shows here the amount borrowed and amount paid of the the client, you can also print and send mail the receipt for paid loan
+- Payment : Can process loan, it shows here the amount borrowed and amount paid of the the client, you can also print and send mail the receipt for paid loan, can also download agreement files.
 - Client : Can add,update and show the client list ,client transactions
 - Administrator : Can add,update and show the administrator list, transactions , deposits
 - Staff : Can add,update and show the staff list, transactions , deposits